BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-macos.md

 ## Building the code

 Nagivate to the Xcode directory of our source and open BZFlag.xcodeproj.
 This will launch Xcode.
-Go to the Product menu, then to Scheme, and click on Edit Scheme.
-Under the Options tab, uncheck "Allow debugging when using document Versions Browser".

 By default we build in debug mode which leaves debugging symbols in the binaries and produces less optimized code.
 To change this, navigate to the Product menu, then to Scheme, and click on Edit Scheme.
 Then in the left sidebar click on